 AT Bus Attachment (ATA-4)

-A physical confluence connects storage devices within a computer.
-It internally connects hard disks to the motherboard and executes basic input and output functions.
-The concept of A.T.A. is to connect moveable storage devices without an external controller.
-A.T.A. is a set of slender wires connected with a cable bus that transmits data in and out of the disk drives.
+The physical confluence in a computer connects storage devices internally, allowing them to communicate with the motherboard and execute basic input and output functions.
+The A.T.A.
+(Advanced Technology Attachment) concept bypasses the need for an external controller, instead using a set of slender wires connected by a cable bus to transmit data in and out of disk drives.

 Average Access Time

-It is the minimum length of time taken to perform seeks.
-It is usually measured and calculated with 1/3 stroke.
+The minimum length of time taken to perform seeks is usually measured and calculated with 1/3 stroke.

 Average Seek Time

-It is the time the hard drive takes to move the read or write heads to a secure non-data landing zone and seal them in a particular location.
+The time it takes for a hard drive to move its read or write heads to a secure, non-data landing zone and secure them in a specific location.

 Bandwidth

-Refers to the quantity of data sent within a circuit space.
-It is also the speed at which data can be screened within guarded, integrated or hybrid graphics calculated in gigabytes per second.
-Disk bandwidth is the total number of bytes relocated, divided by the time between the first request for service and the completion of the last data transfer.
+The quantity of data sent within a circuit space, also known as the speed at which data can be screened, is calculated in gigabytes per second.
+It refers to the total number of bytes relocated, divided by the time between the first request for service and the completion of the last data transfer.

 BIOS (Basic input/output system)

-It is a program that guides a computer's essential and basic functions.
-BIOS connects the computer hardware to the operating system as soon as a computer is turned on.
-One can access BIOS through Setup Utility.
+The program that guides a computer's basic functions and connects hardware to the operating system is called BIOS, which can be accessed through the Setup Utility.

 Bit